 If you are planning to spend the day here you better bring plenty of water and more than a snack.
-We had a large (delicious) breakfast at Crossroads Café so I thought I would be fine with the one granola bar that I brought with for a snack.
+We had a large (delicious) breakfast at Crossroads Cafe so I thought I would be fine with the one granola bar that I brought with for a snack.
 Thank goodness it gets dark early in the winters and we had to head out because I was starving by the time we left!

 Don’t let thirst or hunger ruin your day, just pack a cooler!
 A cooler like this is a great option for your Joshua Tree road trip!

 5. Don’t underestimate the size of this park

 You should plan on spending more than one day here if you really want to see everything.

 My itinerary for my first trip to Joshua Tree included all of the hot spots such as Hidden Valley, Barker Dam, Keys View, Jumbo Rocks, Arch Rock, and the Cholla Cactus Garden.

 Want to know how many we actually made it to?
 One.
 Just one.
 That one place is the Keys View in the photo above.

 Driving through the entire park is somewhat of a challenge, that’s why it’s on my Southern California Bucket List Challenge.

 It wasn’t only because this park is huge and I totally underestimated how long it would take us to get through everything, but these popular places are full of people and it’s not so easy to just pull up and park at each stop.
 It’s a waiting game and I am very impatient.

 Plus, we were so overwhelmed by the park as a whole that we spent so much time in other areas of the park.
 Sometimes it’s more fun to explore the path less traveled, right?